16 June, 2005

 Why Mr. Chen was dismissed without even an interview is not clear.
 Generally, in the past, defectors from Communist countries, whether athletes, dancers or diplomats, have been protected and assisted with their asylum claims.

 by @ 1:49 pm.
-Filed under Asia, China, East Asia, Northeast Asia
+Filed under China, Asia, East Asia, Northeast Asia

--image-maid in hong kong
+maid in hong kong

 Simon notes a disturbing case of domestic abuse and bureaucratic oversight.: